THE BMW 1 Series is about the size of a Ford Focus and is the cheapest way to own one of the German marque's cars.

-BMW's 1 Series is the only rear wheel drive small hatchback on the market and it manages to retain all the verve and fun of the 3 Sseries it's based on.
+It's the only rear wheel drive small hatchback on the market and manages to retain all the verve and fun of the 3-series it's based on.

-Even the lowest powered petrol model built between 2011 and 2015, the 100bhp 1.6 petrol, offers plenty of fun, and other petrol engines in the range just get better and better but are obviously less economical.
+Even the lowest powered petrol model built between 2011 and 2019, the 100bhp 1.6 petrol, offers plenty of fun and other petrol engines in the range just get quicker and quicker.

 BMW's diesels are excellent as well of course, although the purity of the driving experience is not quite up to the same mark.

-The handling is brilliant in all and the road-holding is superb.
-Make no mistake, this is a pure drivers' car but in a smaller BMW package, with all the tremendous balance and verve of the bigger cars.
+The handling is brilliant in all models and the road holding absolutely superb.
+Make no mistake, this is a fantastic drivers' car but in a smaller package, with all the tremendous balance and verve of the company's larger models.

-The 1 Series is so sought after that prices remain high secondhand but again, if you have to go for a year older car to get what you want, and you make sure to buy one with full service history, good reliability means you‘ll be unlikely to have any problems.
+The 1 Series is so sought after that prices remain high secondhand but again if you have to go for a year older car to get what you want and you make sure you only consider those with full service history, good reliability means you‘ll be unlikely to have any problems.

-This model has a better dash, upgraded trim and a host of new design details, which make the interior feel a lot more upmarket.
+This model had a superb dash, top quality trim and a host of lovely design details that make the interior feel very up market.

-But the base ES is poorly equipped as standard, with aircon, start stop, alarm and traction control, along with folding rear seats, excellent seat adjustment and the usual electric windows and mirrors and remote locking.
+Base ES gets aircon, start stop, alarm and traction control, along with folding rear seats, excellent seat adjustment and the usual electric windows and mirrors and remote locking.

-If you're thinking of buying a diesel, which will be a lot more expensive secondhand, remember that it can take a few years to break even over petrol models these days.
+If you're thinking of buying a diesel, which will be more expensive secondhand, remember that it can take a few years to break even over petrol models these days.

 Pay about Â£7,550 for a '14 14-reg 116i Sport five door, or Â£11,450 for a '17 17-reg 116d SE five door.